chrisdoc/thesis/thesis.md

 events in mobile operator networks.
 They differ from classical behavior analysis in terms of penetration and accuracy.
-To derive the behavior of the entire population surveys and origin-destination matrices have been used in traffic modeling since the early 1960s @Beckmann [@Heanue1966; @Voorhees].
+To derive the behavior of the entire population surveys and origin-destination matrices have been used in traffic modeling since the early
+1960s [@Beckmann; @Heanue1966; @Voorhees].

 Starting in the late 1990s floating phone data (FPD) has gained interest in traffic estimation and congestion detection.
-FPD are used due to its high penetration rate e.g. the market penetration in Austria was $159\%$[^1] in 2013.
-There is a large volume of published studies describing the role of FPD for traffic analysis
+FPD are used due to its high penetration rate e.g. the market penetration in Austria was
+$159\%$[^1] in 2013.
+There is a large volume of published studies describing the role of FPD for traffic analysis [@Yim2001; @Qiu2007; @Caceres2008].

-@Yim2001 [@Qiu2007; @Caceres2008].
-The approaches that will be presented
-here have a higher penetration rate due to the fact that they investigate a whole network whereas surveys can only cover parts of the entire network.
+The approaches that will be presented here have a higher penetration rate due to the fact that they investigate a whole network whereas surveys can only cover parts of the entire network.
 Since surveys consists of a limited sample, they only cover a part of the whole population.
 Another advantage of these approaches is the adaption to seasonal changes.
 Surveys only depict the behavior at a certain point in time.
 However both road and mobile network traffic modeling depend on changes in time.
 By exploring events in mobile operator networks, the behavior can be analyzed for every point in time.

 #### Evaluation of a cellular phone-based system for measurements of traffic speeds and travel times: A case study from Israel

-To measure the traffic speed and travel time in Israel Bar-Gera @Bar2007 used a proprietary system by Estimotion Ltd. The system works with handover updates to derive the traveled route and traffic speeds.
+To measure the traffic speed and travel time in Israel Bar-Gera [@Bar2007] used a proprietary system by Estimotion Ltd. The system works with handover updates to derive the traveled route and traffic speeds.
 A sequence of locations derived from the handover footprint is matched to road segments which appear to be the most likely on the road network.
-An example of a handover sequence and its footprints on the road network is shown in Figure [fig:bar].
+An example of a handover sequence and its footprints on the road network is shown in Figure \[fig:bar\].
 Despite the fact that this is a proprietary system it gives a good overview of the capabilities of floating phone data.
 The work by Bar-Gera shows that travel time estimation with phone data can be a replacement for loop magnetic detectors.
 He investigated a road segment from January to March 2005 and found that the average absolute difference between the two systems is $10.7\%$.
 However the whole system has its limitations due to the noise generated by floating phone data.
 They could reduce the noise by combining travel speeds from subscribers that traveled on the same road segment.

-![Handover sequences and footprints generated by a moving vehicle @Bar2007](images/bar.png "fig:") [fig:bar]
+![Handover sequences and footprints generated by a moving vehicle [@Bar2007]<span data-label="fig:bar"></span>](images/bar){width="\linewidth"}

 #### Generating Trajectories from Mobile Phone Data

 To derive trajectories form mobile subscribers Schlaich et al.
-@Schlaich2010a used location area sequences.
+[@Schlaich2010a] used location area sequences.
 Location area update events are issued whenever a mobile subscriber enters a new location area.
 These events are issued in both connected and idle states.
 Therefore trajectories can be generated even when no call is ongoing.
 Due to the small number of location areas in the research area, each location area was represented by a unique character.
 The next step was to generate routes in the research area and store the location area characters for each area they traversed.
 To estimate a trajectory for a mobile subscriber the location area sequence for the subscriber was compared to route sequences that have been generated before.
-Figure [fig:schlaichcomp] depicts the comparison of a mobile subscriber sequence and route sequences with high similarity.
+Figure \[fig:schlaichcomp\] depicts the comparison of a mobile subscriber sequence and route sequences with high similarity.

-![Results of comparison between sequences with high similarity by Schlaich et al. @Schlaich2010a](./images/schlaichcomp.png "fig:")
+![Results of comparison between sequences with high similarity by Schlaich et al. [@Schlaich2010a]<span data-label="fig:schlaichcomp"></span>](./images/schlaichcomp){width="0.7\linewidth"}
-[fig:schlaichcomp]

 The results showed that this technique works well for longer trips around 20 kilometers because trips can only be estimated if the number